c0j0s/Deskmate/README.md

 # Deskmate
-This is a project for Splash Award 2018
+This is a project for CodeXtreme Apps 2018

 # Project Folder Structure
 /Architecture diagram